Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 This is where education comes in - and when I say education I don't mean the beauracratic indoctrination that you see in schools these days.
 That doesn't work.

 So what does education represent?
 First and foremost I'd suggest it's applied practice of engagement with a context.
 This feels true at both individual and collective levels.
+One of the frameworks for assessing organisational maturity is Elinor Ostroms